Byzantine Empire under the Heraclian dynasty: Byzantine counter offensive

 The Arsanias River, now known as the Murat River in modern Turkey.

-To recover from a seemingly endless number of defeats, Heraclius went about a reconstruction plan of the military, financing it by fining those accused of corruption, increasing taxes, and debasing the currency to pay more soldiers and forced loans.
+To recover from key-battles that were lost to the Persians, Heraclius went about a reconstruction plan of the military, financing it by fining those accused of corruption, increasing taxes, and debasing the currency to pay more soldiers and forced loans.
 The Patriarch of Constantinople, Sergius, placed the finances of the Church into the hands of the State, a surprising but well-needed sacrifice.
-Heraclius now aimed to eliminate one of his dangerous foes, the Sassanid Empire.
+Heraclius now aimed to eliminate one of his dangerous threats, the Sassanid Empire.
 The Persians had conquered extensive amounts of territory in Anatolia, Mesopotamia, the Levant, and North Africa, but had yet to consolidate their hold on it.
 Heraclius decided to negotiate a peace with the Avars and Slavs by paying them a large amount of tribute so that he could freely move his armies from Europe to Asia in order to launch counter-offensives against the Persians.
 With his Eastern opponents still outside Chalcedon, in the spring of 622 Heraclius took the field.
-He sailed his newly created army down the Ionian coast and landed at Issus, the exact site where Alexander the Great had decisively defeated the Persians some 1,000 years prior.
+He sailed his newly created army down the Ionian coast and landed at Issus, the exact site where Alexander the Great had decisively defeated the Achaemenid Empire some 1,000 years prior.
 At Issus, Heraclius oversaw the extensive training of his men.
 In the autumn of that year, he marched his army northwards and encountered a Persian force in the Cappadocian highlands.
 Despite having no military experience in leading an army in the field, the Byzantine Emperor decisively routed the forces of the experienced Persian General Shahrbaraz, boosting his army's morale and recovering large amounts of territory.